 LICENTIOUSNESS

 "Let us throw off the works of darkness and put on the armor of light; let us conduct ourselves properly as in the day, not in orgies and drunkenness, not in promiscuity and licentiousness . . . and make no provision for the desires of the flesh."
-(Romans 13:13-14)
+(Romans 13:13-14) And in Galatians 5:19-21 St. Paul again lists the works of the flesh, concluding with "I warn you as I warned you before, that those who do such things will not inherit the Kingdom of God."

 The word licentiousness is dictionary defined as: "sexually unrestrained; lascivious; libertine; lewd; unrestrained by law or general morality; lawless; immoral."
 The reason it and some of the words to define it are rarely heard today is because our society's obsession with sex does not allow for Christian moral behavior to be fostered.
 To suggest something is immoral will often generate a response that you are judging others, which is something even the Bible says not to do.
 But by calling something immoral we are actually judging actions, not people, which is an important distinction.
 The Bible is very clear that we are to judge actions as right or wrong, or as in this case moral or immoral; judging people is up to God.
 TV shows, movies, magazines, internet, etc., have long portrayed and promoted some forms of licentiousness, often as merely an acceptable alternative lifestyle rather than as immoral activity.
 Christians need to divorce themselves from this quagmire of moral degradation rampant in today's society.